-Guest Posting for the ManageWP Blog!
+Guest posting guidelines for the ManageWP Blog!

 If you’d like to write a guest post for ManageWP, you’re in the right place.
 There are a few things to consider:

 - We only accept guest posts from people (not on behalf of businesses).
 It’s fine if you want to link to your WordPress business, but the post should be from you — from the heart, if you will.
 If you’re canvassing a number of blogs in the hope of getting a lot of posts published, we’re not right for each other.

 - You need to have something unique and/or actionable to offer ManageWP Blog readers.
 You could share your own WordPress story and the lessons learned.
 Perhaps you have launched a successful WordPress business and want to share the trial and tribulations you went through.
 Maybe you have in-depth experience using a particular theme framework or plugin and feel you can help fellow WordPress enthusiasts make the most of it.
 The key is that it must be inspiring and/or actionable in some way.
 It should help other people in our community in reaching their own goals.

 - The post must be original.
 You will not be permitted to re-publish the post on your site (or on any other site).

 - Your spelling and grammar should be excellent and you should be familiar with how to submit properly formatted posts.

 - You should already be a ManageWP Blog reader and know why your idea(s) will benefit our readers.

 - You will be expected to respond to comments when your post is published.
 This is a big deal for us, so if you’re submitting an application – we’re expecting that you will also respond to comments.